FreePYQ logoFreePYQ

 Explanation:

-The core concept involves identifying the pattern in letter rearrangements.
+Key point: identifying the pattern in letter rearrangements.
 In the given triad, each subsequent group is formed by moving the first letter to the end.
 For INKS → KINS (move 'I' to end), KINS → SKNI (move 'K' to end).
 Applying this logic to READ: READ → ARED (move 'R' to end), ARED → DAER (move 'A' to end).
 The correct option follows the same pattern: HOME → MHOE (move 'H' to end), MHOE → EMOH (move 'M' to end).
 Other options do not maintain this consistent rearrangement rule.

 Question 68